-Greetings from York & Lancaster County chapter for the Society for Creative Anachronism!
+Greetings from the York & Lancaster County Chapter of the Society for Creative Anachronism!

 Welcome to the Dream!

 Welcome to the Society for Creative Anachronism.
 If you are reading this, you may already share an interest in the Middle Ages.
 There are estimated to be 50,000 participants in the SCA (Society for Creative Anachronism) worldwide.
 We are an international non-profit educational organization, with groups covering the North American continent, as well as groups in Japan, Australia, and throughout Europe.
 Our purpose is to recreate the atmosphere of the Medieval and Renaissance periods of European history, with emphasis on life in and around the courts in Europe.
 The time period of the SCA ranges from the collapse of the Roman Empire to approximately the year 1600, at the end of the reign of Elizabeth I of England.
 We cover about 1000 years of history.

 The SCA is organized geographically.
 The Knowne World encompasses the globe, and is divided into 19 kingdoms.
 The Shire of Owlsherst is located in the East Kingdom.
 The East Kingdom currently extends from Delaware in the south, running northward along the east coast, including parts of Pennsylvania and New York, all of New Jersey, Connecticut, Massachusetts, New Hampshire, Vermont, and Maine, as well as the Eastern Canadian provinces of Quebec, Nova Scotia, Newfoundland, New Brunswick, and Labrador.
 The East Kingdom is bordered by the Kingdom of Atlantia to the south, and the Kingdoms of Aethelmearc and Ealdormere to the west.
 Each kingdom is further divided into smaller “chapters” such as cantons, shires, and baronies, which are further described under the newcomer links.
 The main offices of the SCA are in Milpitas, CA.